charles-zhng/charles-zhng.github.io/_pages/research.md

 layout: page
 title: Research
 ---
-# About my research

 My main research interests are generally in AI and NeuroAI.
 AI is cool, and understanding the brain is even cooler!
 At the [Ölveczky Lab](https://olveczkylab.oeb.harvard.edu/), I'm building a platform to model embodied animal agents using deep reinforcement learning.
+Looking to apply to PhD programs in 2024 for a 2025 start!

 ## Previously